frontandrew/todo-react/README.md

 - User can search items from list by key words
 - User can filter item by three way: all, active and done
 - In app header user see how many items mark as 'done' and how many as 'to do'
+- In app avalible Russian and English UI language

 ### Use technology: